michael-jones253/Cocoa-CouchDB-http-tool/README.md

 An OS X Cocoa GUI app for playing with the NoSQL CouchDB via the http API.
 The main app window is just a toy for getting to know the CouchDb HTTP rest API at a low level.
 The replicate window is more user friendly, because it does do some replicate checks to let the user know whether they are syncing an existing database or creating a new one.

 ## Motivation for this project.
-Although I am mainly a back end server/distributed systems programmer I frequently have to maintain GUIs so I thought I would get to know the OS X Cocoa interface and make a foray into some Objective-C. This app allows me to play with CouchDB via the http API which is also something I am interested in.
+Although I am mainly a back end client server/distributed systems programmer I frequently have to maintain GUIs so I thought I would get to know the OS X Cocoa interface and make a foray into some Objective-C. This app allows me to play with CouchDB via the http API which is also something I am interested in.
 It is based on libcurl which is good for getting to know HTTP at a low level and the json CouchDB uses.
 However, the replication stuff does work at a higher level with the Objective-C NSURL classes and json parsing.

 This is my first go at Objective-C and I dived in to quickly get the feel for the language and also get the CouchDB project functioning.
 I am not doing everything using best practises, but have started to read Google's Objective-C Style guide and am just starting to refactor my code accordingly.